 And if we are going to gamble away our rivers in the name of reducing greenhouse gas emissions, we should be sure that large hydro is not significantly contributing to climate change.
 “We should be using electricity that is carbon emission free and fully renewable, and these megadam projects are neither,” says Steve Crowley, the Energy Chair of the Vermont Sierra Club, also a member of the North American Megadams Resistance Aliance.
 “Expansive reservoirs affect carbon in two ways.
 First, they eliminate forest that was pulling CO2 out of the air.
 And then they create conditions that release carbon that’s been sequestering in soils for thousands of years.
 And the only way to consider these projects renewable is to completely ignore the elimination of that vast forest resource that is not growing back on any schedule.
 Beyond this, when you consider poisoning the fish, and the people who consume them, with methyl mercury, and disrupting the lives of indigenous communities, there’s no way this is the right thing to do.
 By using this megadam power, we are directly responsible for impacts that would be completely intolerable if they were in our backyard.”

 It is hydropower’s green credentials that make it attractive to US markets, but those credentials may be undeserved.
 While methane and CO2 emissions from reservoirs have been studied (newer research suggests that methane emissions are higher and longer lasting than previously thought, though they are still far below emissions from fossil fuel burning), emissions from reservoirs alone do not account for the climate impact of dam building.
-What has not been studied is the impact on forests – not only the forests cleared for the creation of reservoirs, but the forests lost in the creation of transmission corridors.
+What has not been studied is the impact on forests – not only the forests cleared for the creation of reservoirs– in the case of Muskrat Falls, 530,000 cubic meters of forest will ultimately be either flooded or cleared and left to rot – but the forests lost in the creation of transmission corridors.
 For example, 1,000 kilometers of transmission lines are under construction to transport power from Muskrat Falls to the eastern coast of Newfoundland, requiring clearcuts the width of two four-lane interstate highways side by side, and 500 kilometers of transmission for Hydro Quebec’s 1,500 MW Romaine project currently under construction.
 Each new dam built in a remote northern region will require new transmission corridors through intact boreal forest.